ohitsmekatie/dnd-project/README.md

 ## Features

 - Single-page Flask application
-- Random generation of equipment and magical items from the official D&D 5e SRD
+- Random generation of equipment and magical items from the official D&D 5e API
+- Random generation of monster from the official D&D 5e API
+- Random first + last name, using the scraped data from the scripts in [this repository](https://github.com/ohitsmekatie/get-data-for-loremore).
+This is a repository of one-off scripts I wrote in Python to help me more programattically generated the database of content
 - JSON display of complete item details

 ### Next:
 - Style the payload
 - Style the app
 - Access more endpoints, expand the navigation and app

 ## Prerequisites